Stewart-Taylor/Node-TestRail/README.md

 !["npm badge"](https://nodei.co/npm/node-testrail.png)

-Node-TestRail is an api wrapper for node.
+Node-TestRail is an api wrapper for TestRail.
 It contains an easy way to interact with all of the API commands for version 2 of the testrail API.

     http://docs.gurock.com/testrail-api2/start